Summer activities and hot sidewalks can mean you might need home remedies for sore dog paws.

 Sticky ointments or creams can be a nuisance in themselves.
 Either your dog will try to lick them off … or the ointment disappears once your dog’s foot hits the ground.
 Not to mention leaving greasy pawprints on your floors and carpets!

-I want to tell you a better way to handle mild paw abrasions on your dog.
-So first, what do I mean by a mild paw abrasion?
+I want to share with you some home remedies for sore dog paws or mild paw abrasions on your dog.
+First, what do I mean by a mild paw abrasion?

 Paw Abrasions In Dogs